cselab/msode/apps/README.md

 ABF in a field rotating with frequencies `omega` in the yz plane. report mean velocity along the x axis for many omegas.

-## app_convex_hull

-reports forward velocities for `N` given swimmers; output are "velocity vectors" which can be processed to obtained the convex hull of that cloud this allows to choose a velocity matrix with optimal omegas

-## app_rotating

-ABF in a rotating field with direction changing direction over time (describes a circle).

-## app_analytic_control

-Finds a sequence of magnetic field rotation frequencies and directions to bring given ABFs to a target position.

 ## app_orient